 Oskar Morgenstern Fellowship

-A one-year program for doctoral students from any university and discipline with training in quantitative methods and interest in political economy.
+A one-year online program for scholars, practitioners, and graduate students from any discipline with interest in political economy and emerging technologies, such as artificial intelligence.

 Details